Assistance programs Forsyth County and Winston Salem North Carolina.

 Other food banks and soup kitchens include New Jerusalem Church (phone (336) 723-9743), Morris Chapel (dial (336) 595-8101) as well as Sunnyside Ministry (dial (336) 724-7558).

 However there are dozens of other non-profit food pantries in the county that offer groceries, clothing or benefits, such as food stamp applications.
-For details, locate Winston Salem and Forsyth food pantries.
+Many also have soup kitchens for meals too.
+For details, locate Winston Salem and Forsyth County free food pantries.